Getting Started with Galaxy

 Institutions across the world maintain Galaxy instances that are shared with the greater community and are a great way to learn and use Galaxy.
-Some of these instances are subsidized by grants and offered for free (such as the Galaxy US, Galaxy EU, and Galaxy AU) and some are available for a fee (such as Galaxy AnVIL or Galaxy Pro).
+Some of these instances are subsidized by grants and offered for free (such as the Galaxy US, Galaxy EU, and Galaxy AU) and some are available for a fee (such as Galaxy AnVIL).
 A lot of great learning resources are available on the the Galaxy Training Network, with help on specific questions available via Galaxy Help.

 Galaxy is also integrated into the Terra cloud workspace.
 This provides users the ability to readily create a custom Galaxy environment scaled to their needs or with additional tools installed.
 Additionally, the Terra workspace is able to access a rich data corpus hosted in the cloud, including many controlled access datasets, thus allowing users to conduct analyses with this data in a compliance-based environment.